 The temple underwent significant changes during the Mongol invasion in 1240.
 The Mongols damaged the cathedral and removed golden sheets from its dome.
 After a series of restorations during the 16th century, it gradually became one of the most visited and wealthiest monasteries in Ukraine.

-Of great importance were donations to the church of Ukrainian hetmans at different times: Bogdan Khmelnitsky at his own expense restored gilding on the central dome of the temple in 1718, Hetman Skoropadsky arranged in the main church a new iconostasis, Ivan Mazepa donated to the relics of St. Barbara a silver shrine and a chandelier.
+In Hetmanate times the cathedral acquired its gorgeous Ukrainian baroque look.
+Of great importance were donations of Ukrainian hetmans at different times: Bogdan Khmelnytsky at his own expense restored gilding on the central dome of the temple in 1718.
+Hetman Skoropadsky arranged a new iconostasis in the main church.
+Ivan Mazepa donated a silver shrine to the relics of St. Barbara and a chandelier.

-During the reign of emperor Peter I, the low ceilings of the building were reconstructed so that they became equal to the walls of the main temple.
-In 1713 was built a stone church in the name of St. John the Evangelist.
+With centuries, around the cathedral appeared the whole complex of buildings.
+In 1713 there was built a stone church in the name of St. John the Evangelist.
 The monastery bell tower was built in 1719 by Varlaam Lenetsky.
-It consisted of three layers (23 yards) and has 23 bells.
-The last asset in the reconstruction of large monastic buildings was a construction of a stone wall around the monastery and housing for the fraternal cells.
+It had 3 tiers and 23 bells.
+The last asset in the reconstruction of large monastic buildings was the erection of the stone wall around the monastery and housing for fraternal cells.

-At the end of the 19 century St. Michael’s Kiev’s Golden-Domed Monastery occupied an area of 13 acres and was surrounded by a stone wall.
-At the gate were depicted heavenly powers and St. Metropolitan of Kiev Michael.
-On the other side was the image of the 5th miracle St. Barbara and St. Prince Vladimir.
+At the end of the 19th, century St. Michael’s Golden-Domed Monastery occupied an area of 13 acres and was surrounded by a stone wall.
+At the gate, on one side were depicted heavenly powers and Michael St. Metropolitan I of Kyiv.
+On the other side was the image of the 5th miracle St. Barbara and St. Prince Volodymyr.

 Until 1919 the monastery counted 4 churches: